 How Courbet Buried Romanticism, and Gave Birth to Modern Art?

-How Modern Art ushered a new era in the world of art?
+How Modern Art introduced us to a new era of Art?

 Some of the most well-known ‘Modernist Masters’ include; Pablo Picasso, Vincent Van Gogh, Georges Seurat, Paul Cézanne, Andre Derain, Henri Matisse, Henri de Toulouse, Piet Mondrian, Raoul Dufy, Maurice de Vlaminck, Pierre-Auguste Renoir, Wassily Kandinsky, and Édouard Manet just to name a few.